jnhnum1/jang/README.md

 details.

 ### Tail-call Optimization
+Tail-call optimization gives the ability to (in certain well-defined and easily recognizable circumstances) make recursive calls to functions without consuming any additional space, either on the stack or on the heap.

+The most natural way to evaluate a syntax tree is recursively.
+This uses the host language's stack to store both a stack of expressions and their respective internal evaluation states.
+If the host language is tail-call optimized, it is typically easy to transfer this optimization to the interpreted language.

-Python is not a tail-call optimized language.
+Unfortunately, Python is not a tail-call optimized language.
 Therefore, to bring tail-call optimization to Jang, we need to evaluate Jang expressions non-recursively.

-This section addresses the question of how we can implement tail-call optimization when our host language does not itself have tail-call optimization.
+This section addresses the question of how we can (nicely) implement tail-call optimization for Jang.

-Tail-call optimization gives the ability to (in certain well-defined and easily recognizable circumstances) make recursive calls to functions without consuming any additional space.

-The natural way to evaluate a syntax tree is recursively.
-This uses the host language's stack to store both a stack of expressions as well as their internal evaluation state.
-To perform tail-call optimization, we must move to managing our own stack.

-The thing we are pushing on the stack will be partially executed functions or expressions which require sub-expressions to be evaluated before they themselves can resume execution.
+Not all calls are tail calls, so we will still need to maintain a stack.
+The things we push onto the stack will be partially executed functions or partially evaluated expressions.
+They will require the result of a function or expression further down on the stack before their execution/evaluation can be resumed.

-So, a function has a list of statements, most of which will only update the state.  return statements should be treated specially.
-The state consists of which statement to be executed next.

-The Evaluator maintains a stack of currently evaluating expressions.  it would be nice if these could be implemented as coroutines, so you have something like:
+As a simple example of what kind of state needs to be stored, consider the expression `foo() + bar()`.
+You start with an addition expression on the stack, with neither of its arguments evaluated so far.
+Now the function call `foo()` is pushed onto the stack, and it gives some result.
+Our evaluator passes this result to the addition expression, which stores it, and the expression then requests `bar()` to be evaluated.
+So `bar()` is pushed onto the stack, its result is passed to the addition expression, and then the addition expression's result is passed to whatever was higher up on the stack.

+Now, if a function or expression requests a tail-call, our evaluator can simply replace that function/expression on the stack with the requested expression.
+This is how tail-call optimization works in Jang.

+The core of this scheme is the representation of in-progress, currently evaluating/executing expressions.
+Python has coroutines, which are a nice way of writing functions which need to wait for extra input and produce multiple outputs, and it would nice to implement our partial expressions this way.
+It would look something like this:

 ```python
 def addExpr(expr1, expr2):